 Technical Positioning, Brand, and Website Development

 Without a plan, how will you know what to do, and when?
 Having an effective marketing plan and following it will be critical to your success as a technical marketing manager.
 In busy times, the tendency is to rush and complete any marketing tactic that looks promising at the moment, without taking into consideration your marketing strategy and goals.
-So, take the time to truly define your marketing goals and measureable objectives.
+So, take the time to truly define your marketing goals and measurable objectives.

 - Related Post: How to Create a B2B Marketing Plan that Drives Results